Kaylaesmith1/python-hangman/README.md

 * Tested for all scenarios with invalid guesses (numbers, special characters).
 * Tested for all scenarios with successful guesses (valid letters only).
 * Friends and colleagues did the same once the first round of testing was completed by the creator (me).
+* This game was only tested in Chrome, Safari and Firefox browswers on a Macbook Pro laptop device.
+The app worked well in all browsers.

 ## PEP8 valitated (in Gitpod workspace)
 * Since the Pep8 website is having some issues, I added the Pep8 validator into my Gitpod workspace directly, following the Code Institue instructions.